Amazing Events and Activities at Ottawa’s Winterlude Festival 2025

 Snowflake Kingdom, Jacques-Cartier Park, Gatineau

-• Chinook Super Slides – Giant snow slides
+• Super Slides – Giant snow slides

 • Kids Zone - Mini-igloos, slides, structures and games for kids from 2 to 5 years old